 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lyman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lyman has few renters and college students.
 But the biggest reason it is quieter in Lyman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lyman may be for you.

-The per capita income in Lyman in 2022 was $44,368, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $177,472 for a family of four.
+The per capita income in Lyman in 2022 was $45,369, which is upper middle income relative to Maine and the nation.
+This equates to an annual income of $181,476 for a family of four.

 The people who call Lyman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lyman residents report their race to be White, followed by Asian.
-Important ancestries of people in Lyman include English, French, Irish, Scottish, and French Canadian.
+Important ancestries of people in Lyman include English, French, Irish, French Canadian, and Scottish.

 The most common language spoken in Lyman is English.
 Other important languages spoken here include French and Polish.